DarthData410/PyGames-pyguix/README.md

 # pyguix.ui.elements.PopupMenu: (IN DEVELOPMENT)
 2. pyguix.ui.elements.PopupMenu(pygame.sprite.Sprite) pygame message box user interface class.
-    a.
-This class is currently in DEVELOPMENT, and therefore not ready for use.
+    1. This class is currently in DEVELOPMENT, and therefore not ready for use.
-    b.
-Custom pyguix.ui.context.*.json context files to define PopupMenu's, MenuItems and there Actions currently in DEVELOPMENT, and therefore not ready for use. (__utils__.__help__.PopupMenuContext(context))
+    2. Custom pyguix.ui.context.*.json context files to define PopupMenu's, MenuItems and there Actions currently in DEVELOPMENT, and therefore not ready for use. (__utils__.__help__.PopupMenuContext(context))

 # pyguix.ui.elements.PopupMenuItem: (IN DEVELOPMENT)
 3. pyguix.ui.elements.PopupMenuItem(pygame.Surface) surface interface class used by PopupMenu.
-    a.
-This class is currently in DEVELOPMENT, and therefore not ready for use.
+    1. This class is currently in DEVELOPMENT, and therefore not ready for use.

 # pyguix.ui.elements.PopupMenuActions: (IN DEVELOPMENT)
 4. pyguix.ui.elements.PopupMenuActions(object) class used with PopupMenu and __utils__.__help__.PopupMenuContext to define PopupMenu's, MenuItems and actions from user interaction.
-    a.
-This class is currently in DEVELOPMENT, and therefore not ready for use.
+    1. This class is currently in DEVELOPMENT, and therefore not ready for use.

 # pyguix current structure:
 3. Breakdown of structure: